-The GE-DS-242-PoE supports two types of VLANs:
+The GE-DS-82 and NS2503-8P/2C series Managed Switch supports two types of VLANs:

+Port-based

-- Port-based - IEEE 802.1Q (tag) -based
+■ IEEE 802.1Q (tag) -based

 Only one of the two VLAN types can be enabled at one time.

 Port-based VLANs are VLANs where the packet forwarding decision is made based on the destination MAC address and its associated port.
 You must define the outgoing ports allowed for each port when you use port-based VLANs.
 In port-based VLANs, the packets received from one port can only be sent to the ports which are configured to the same VLAN.
 As shown in the following figure, the switch administrator configured port 1~2 as VLAN 1 and port 3~4 as VLAN 2.
 The packets received from port 1 can only be forwarded to port 2.
 The packets received from port 2 can only be forwarded to port 1.
 That means the computer A can send packets to computer B, and vice versa.
 The same situation also occurred in VLAN 2.
 The computer C and D can communicate with each other.
 However, the computers in VLAN 1 can not see the computers in VLAN 2 since they belonged to different VLANs.